 Who Is Eligible?

-Teen youth members of the communities that we serve who are pursuing higher education in the fall of 2022.
+High school students in the communities that we serve who are pursuing higher education in the fall of 2022.

 Are recommendations required?